1 kg mussels , scrubbed, debearded, from sustainable sources

-Stir the yoghurt into the pan then let it come to the boil and bubble away for a couple of minutes.
-Add most of the herbs and a little of the bacon then have a taste and season with black pepper.
+Stir the yoghurt into the pan, bring to the boil and leave to bubble away for a couple of minutes.
+Add most of the herbs and a little of the bacon, then have a taste and season with black pepper.

 Give the pan a jiggle then pour the sauce over the mussels.
 Scatter over the remaining herbs and bacon, then bang the platter in the middle of the table and tuck in.